guidance-guarantee-programme/pension_guidance/content/already_bought_annuity.md

   * your age now and when you bought the annuity
   * the type of annuity, eg single life, joint life
-  * your health and lifestyle
+  * your health and lifestyle, eg you smoke or have a medical condition
   * how much you currently receive from your annuity

 Money you get from selling an annuity will be treated as income and is taxable.
 You'll need to take this into account when deciding whether to sell your annuity.

+## Scams

+Beware of [pension scams](/scams) contacting you unexpectedly about selling your annuity, or an investment or business opportunity that you’ve not spoken to them about before.
+You could lose all your money and face taxes and extra fees.

+## Paying off debt

+If you’re thinking of selling your annuity to pay off debts you should get advice first.

+The [Money Advice Service](https://www.moneyadviceservice.org.uk/en) and [Citizens Advice](http://www.citizensadvice.org.uk/) both offer free and impartial debt advice.

+## Benefits

+Getting a large sum of cash from selling your annuity could affect your [entitlement to any benefits](/benefits).

 ## The new annuity rules

 The government is currently deciding how the new rules could work and will give more details nearer the time.
 To find out more you can read the full [annuity announcement](https://www.gov.uk/government/news/pension-freedoms-to-be-extended-to-people-with-annuities).

-## Paying off debt

-If you’re thinking of selling your annuity to pay off debts you should get advice first.

-The [Money Advice Service](https://www.moneyadviceservice.org.uk/en) and [Citizens Advice](http://www.citizensadvice.org.uk/) both offer free and impartial debt advice.